Potato Latke Recipe

 Hash browns are shredded potatoes fried in a skillet.
 Latkes are grated, then drained and mixed with matzo meal, egg, onion and seasonings.
 They’re two completely different food items.
 It’s not recommended to use frozen hash browns to make latkes because the potatoes need to be grated to bind together.

-When you make fried latkes, it’s best to drain them on a cooling rack instead of paper towels.
+When you make true latkes, it's best to drain them on a cooling rack instead of paper towels.
 Using paper towels can cause fried food to be soggy and keep it from crisping.
-The best way to keep latkes crispy is to place them on a sheet pan on a rack and keep warm in an oven until ready to serve.
+The best way to keep latkes crispy is to place them on a rack over a sheet pan and keep warm in an oven until ready to serve.

 Beginner’s Tips

-Although I’m not Jewish, I love learning about different types of foods and traditions.
-I have to admit that it took several tries before I got the hang of latke making!
-It takes a little practice to get it right.
+Although I'm not Jewish, I love learning about different types of foods and traditions.
+I admit that it took several tries before I got the hang of latke making.
+It takes a little practice to get it right, but it's totally worth the effort.

-Since I’m a beginner, I did my research.
-I learned that every family has a different way of making latkes.
+Since I'm a beginner, I did my research.
+I learned that every family has a different way of making the best latkes.
 Some are completely flat and crunchy, while others are thick and chewy.
+Most recipes are passed down through Jewish families by a great grandmother or other family member.

 - Potatoes will discolor as soon as the air hits them.
 To avoid this, grate potatoes into a bowl of ice water and keep cold until time to drain.

 - Soggy potatoes make gummy latkes.
-Squeeze the liquid from potatoes and onions in a cheesecloth.
+Squeeze as much liquid as you can from the potatoes and onions in a cheesecloth.

 - Too much matzo meal will make the cakes too thick.
 Using less is best.